mina86/auto-dim-other-buffers.el/README.md

 The `auto-dim-other-buffers-mode` is a global minor mode which makes windows without focus less prominent.
-With many windows in a frame, the idea is that this mode helps recognise which is the selected window by providing a non-intrusive but still noticeable visual indicator.
+With many windows in a frame, this mode helps recognise which is the selected window by providing a non-intrusive but still noticeable visual indicator.

 [![Demo](screenshot.gif)](https://www.youtube.com/watch?v=2djOHSWhyD4)